 Task based casual attendances will be setup in GlobalView® with the relevant award rate, so it is expected that only the attendance along with hours, units or start/end times will be received from Workday.

-Hourly based casual attendances will not have the rates held in GlobalView®, therefore it is expected that Workday will send the hourly rate (to 2 decimal places) along with the attendance and hours, units or start/end times.
-The reason for this is to limit the number of wage types and rates held in GlobalView®, whilst still being able to correctly pay where the casual record is for a secondary position.
+Hourly based casual attendances for secondary positions will be required to send the hourly rate along with the attendance and start/end times.

 Where the EA rate increases are backdated, Workday will not be able to support sending updated casual attendances (with increased rate) therefore this update will need to be applied directly within GlobalView®.
 The process for this would be to download all applicable attendances since the EA rate effective date, update the rate value manually and re-load directly into GlobalView® which will automatically force the retro calculations in payroll.
 Workday will need to ensure that any genuine retro corrections to these attendances received subsequent to this manual update should contain the new EA rate, otherwise it will override the manual correction and recover the back payment made.